Anxiety Disorders

 F3 (Left Dorsolateral Prefrontal Cortex – DLPFC):

-Location: Frontal lobe, 30% of the distance from the nasion to the inion and 20% from the midline.
+Location: The frontal lobe is 30% of the distance from the Nasion to the inion and 20% from the midline.

 Relevance: Involved in cognitive control and emotional regulation.
 Enhancing alpha or SMR activity here can reduce anxiety.